 Rhumbline/Loxodrome: A route between two locations on the globe with the feature of having constant true compass course.
-All course lines in SOL are shown in rhumbline/loxodrome format and MAY NOT be the shortest route.
+All course lines in SOL are shown in rhumbline/loxodrome format and WILL NOT be the shortest route.
 See Great Circle above.

-SOG: Speed Over Ground (aka Boat Speed) is measured in knots.
+SOG: Also known as "boat speed", the Speed Over Ground measured in knots.
 One knot equals one nautical mile per hour.